-Further afield, I found a lovely example north of London, in Waltham Abbey:
+Further afield, outside London, I found a lovely example in Waltham Abbey:

-And in Whitstable there is a marvellously paved floor within the gatehouse entrance to the castle gardens:
+And in Whitstable there is a paved floor within the gatehouse entrance to the castle gardens:

 Someone told me they saw a filled manhole cover in Chalk Farm Road, Camden, but whoever that was didn't take photos or provide me with any more info.
 I've just been up and down that road onscreen via Google Streetview but I can't find it.
 I'll have a proper look next time I am visiting the markets.